webim/webim-client-sdk-ios/Documentation/Index.md

 <h3 id ="get-event">getEvent() method</h3>

-Returns event of this remote notification of [NotificationEvent](#notification-event) type or `nil`.
+Returns event of this remote notification of [NotificationEvent](#notification-event) type.

 <h3 id ="get-parameters">getParameters() method</h3>

+Returns parameters of this remote notification of array of `String` type.

+<h3 id ="get-location">getLocation() method</h3>

-Returns parameters of this remote notification of array of type `String` type.
-Each [NotificationType](#notification-type) has specific list of parameters.
+Returns location of this remote notification of array of type `String` type.

+<h3 id ="get-unread-by-visitor-messages-count">getUnreadByVisitorMessagesCount() method</h3>

+Returns unread by visitor messages count of this remote notification of array of `Int` type.

 [Go to table of contents](#table-of-contents)